Making play possible

 In fact, many children with disabilities often cannot access toys as they were originally designed.
 This inability to interact with a toy means that the child cannot gain the developmental benefits of play, such as learning cause and effect, developing motor skills and increasing independence.

 Some manufacturers offer modified versions of toys; however, they generally cost much more than original models.
 As an undergraduate at Ohio State University, Mollica learned that she could apply basic engineering and circuitry skills to adapt toys for local libraries at a fraction of the cost.

-Mechanical engineering (ME) master’s student Brianna Goodwin had a similar experience.
+Brianna Goodwin, MSME '18, had a similar experience.
 While an undergraduate at Oregon State University, she got involved with Go Baby Go, a program that modifies battery-operated ride-on cars for young children to meet their unique mobility needs.

-“Go Baby Go didn’t have a presence on the UW campus when I arrived, and I wanted to change that,” she says.
+“Go Baby Go didn't have a presence on the UW campus when I arrived to pursue my master's degree in mechanical engineering (ME), and I wanted to change that,” she says.

 “With assistive technology and accessible design, there’s a lot of room for fresh ideas and innovation, so it’s a great space for student energy,” Steele says.